 The Georgetown Prison Scholars Program at the DC Jail launched in January 2018.
 The Scholars Program represents a new partnership between Georgetown's Prisons and Justice Initiative and the DC Department of Corrections.
 The courses are held in the DC Central Treatment Facility, which houses male and female DC residents awaiting trial, serving short sentences, or preparing to return to their communities after a longer period of incarceration with the Bureau of Prisons (BOP).

 In the Spring 2018 semester, 34 men and women incarcerated at the DC Jail began taking courses in English, Philosophy, Music, Debate, and Government, and they attended a weekly lecture series with guest speakers from across the humanities and social sciences.
 The classes were taught by Georgetown faculty, and several were "inside-outside" courses that also included Georgetown undergraduate students.
 In the Summer 2018 semester, we provided 12 courses and the Lecture Series to a group of 48 incarcerated men and women.
-Currently, we are underway with our Fall 2018 semester, which includes our first set of Georgetown credit-bearing courses!
-In addition to the two credit-bearing courses, we continue to offer 7 non credit-bearing courses and the weekly lecture series to 50 male and female incarcerated scholars.
+The Fall 2018 semester included our first set of Georgetown credit-bearing courses!
+In addition to the two credit-bearing courses, we continued to offer 7 non credit-bearing courses and the weekly lecture series to 50 male and female incarcerated scholars.
 Check out some photos and our new video from our end of semester celebration!

 The purpose of the Scholars Program is to improve the lives of all District residents by educating incarcerated citizens and preparing them to pursue a positive role in their home communities when they return.
 Our mission is backed by a large body of evidence suggesting that college education in jails and prisons reduces recidivism and costs, creates safer communities and stronger families, and greatly enhances the employment prospects of returning citizens.
 We hope this program can become a cornerstone of reentry for District citizens.